Board Directors still grapple with the Culture Issue

 According to Board Agenda, directors are coming to grips with the effects of corporate culture, the unique traits and attitudes that define their organizations.
 (Nov.
 6, Hinks) While boards realize the value of setting a productive culture, they aren’t consistently taking a hands-on approach to this category of management.
 Further research on this topic was recently published by the National Association for Corporate Directors (NACD) under their Blue Ribbon Commission umbrella.

-When it comes to actually setting aside time to discuss and affect corporate culture, many boards haven’t given this idea the attention it deserves.
+When it comes to actually setting aside time to discuss and affect corporate culture, many boards haven’t given this the attention it deserves.
+Nor do they know what to about it.
 Over one-fourth of executives surveyed say they haven’t given time and focus to aligning strategy and purpose with culture.
-Approximately one-fourth more acknowledged that while they are working toward greater unity between those three concepts, gaps still exist.
+Approximately one-fourth more acknowledged that while they are working toward greater unity between strategy, execution and culture, gaps still exist.

-Boards are important elements of culture change within their organizations due to the strong effect executive actions have on employee perception.
+Boards are critical assets of any culture change within their organizations due to its strong impact on employee perception.
 When it comes to setting out what a company does and how it performs in a day-to-day capacity, workers of all levels look to the top for guidance – this includes the members of the board.

 Subscribe to Return on Leadership to receive a bi-weekly round-up of the most provocative and important news and insights from leading business thinkers focused on the issues driving current-day strategy and board governance.